SC4RECROWx/SC4RECROWx/README.md

 <h1 align="center">Hi there, I'm Nur Muhammad Akbar 👋</h1>
-<h3 align="center">A Tech Enthusiast with a passion for Software Engineering and Cybersecurity.</h3>
+<h3 align="center">A Tech Enthusiast with a passion for FinTech and Cybersecurity.</h3>

 <p align="center">
   My primary focus is on ethical hacking, vulnerability analysis, and network security.
 I believe that technological innovation must be balanced with strong defenses.
 I actively deepen my knowledge of cloud security and digital forensics while seeking opportunities to collaborate on challenging and meaningful projects.